Year 1 Curriculum

 Recognise, find and name a quarter as one of four equal parts of an object, shape or quantity.

 Describe position, direction and movement, including whole, half, quarter and three quarter turns.

 Observe changes across the four seasons.

-Identify and name a variety of everyday materials, including wood, plastic, glass, metal, water and rock.
+Identify and name a variety of common wild and garden plants, including deciduous and evergreen trees

 Identifying seasonal and daily weather patterns in the United Kingdom.

 Name and locate characteristics of the four countries and capital cities of the United Kingdom.

 To learn about a range of artists, craft makers and designers, describing the similarities and differences.

 Study artists and their work (Vincent Van Gogh)